 Weigh the 330 grams of flour in another bowl then add the flour to the wet ingredients.
 Use a circular or figure of 8 movements with a dough scraper or your hands to combine.
 2 – 3 minutes later the mixture will be fairly even.

 Begin autoylsing by covering the bowl with a bag or lid and set aside.
 Whilst the autolyse is taking place, take a small bowl and weigh a further 30 grams of water.
 Weigh 8 grams of salt and whisk it in the water until dissolved.

 After 30 minutes the autolyse can end.
 Take off the cover and add the salted water.
 Fold the dough over itself to push the salt-water solution into the mixture.

 Once the water absorbs and the dough starts to cling together, switch technique.
-Stretch the dough using the technique shown in the video or any kneading method you like.
+Stretch the dough with any gentle kneading method you like.

 The kneading should last 6 minutes or 4 in a stand mixer (use a low speed!).
 Once finished, the dough should not feel wet or sticky.
 It will be strong, slightly silky and you’ll see some lovely long strands of gluten when it’s stretched.

 Return the dough to the bowl or container and cover.
 Leave to rest on the worktop for 1 hour.

 Next, we’ll stretch and fold the dough to redistribute the ingredients.
 If a stretch and fold looks a bit challenging, you can simply knead the dough for 10 seconds instead.
 Afterwards, pop the dough back in the bowl, cover and leave to rest for another hour.

 Do another stretch and fold and leave covered for its final hour.